 IVF is most often performed by reproductive endocrinologists.
 This is a type of gynecologist who specializes in infertility.
 Your reproductive endocrinologist can help determine your chances of getting pregnant using IVF.1-5

 When is IVF used?

 IVF is a more invasive fertility treatment that can be expensive and time-consuming.
-IVF may not be a first-line fertility treatment if your provider thinks you may respond to other, less expensive or invasive options, such as fertility medications intended to promote ovulation or intrauterine insemination (where sperm are inserted into the cervix and uterus around the time of ovulation).
-IVF can be used by individuals who are experiencing difficulties in becoming pregnant due to a variety of reasons, including, but not limited to:
+IVF may not be a first-line fertility treatment if your doctor thinks you may respond to other less expensive or invasive options.
+Examples include fertility drugs that aim to promote ovulation or intrauterine insemination.
+This is a procedure where sperm are inserted into the cervix and uterus around the time of ovulation.
+IVF can be used by people who are having difficulties in becoming pregnant due to a variety of reasons, such as:1,2

 - Uterine fibroids

 - Disorders with ovulation

 - Damage or blockage of the fallopian tubes

 - Male sterility

 - Issues with sperm production or sperm abnormalities